How to Verify a Property Buyer's Cash Funds for a Quick Sale

 What documents should you ask for?

-• A recent bank statement clearly showing enough funds to cover your sale price.
+• A recent bank statement showing sufficient funds.

 Did you know?
 According to recent data, 40% of property sales in the UK fall through before completion, often due to financial issues.
 Ensuring your buyer has the necessary funds is crucial to avoid becoming part of this statistic.